daoodaba975/daoodaba975/README.md

 ---

-I'm a Fullstack Software Engineer based at DAKAR, Senegal working in the field of web and mobile development.
+I'm a Fullstack Developer based at DAKAR, Senegal working in the field of web and mobile development.
 Currently working full-time remote, with more than 5 years of experience.
 I am also the founder/coordinator of [**Galsen DEV**](https://galsen.dev), the biggest developers community in Senegal 💡

 ## DEV STACK 🧰